itainuri/LF-PF_MTT/README.md

 To adjust the code edit the content of the functions of the different classes described next.

 ## Data directories
-includes the ground truth trajectories, the sensors' locations offsets, and the DNN weights.
+includes the ground truth trajectories, the sensors' locations offsets, and the DNN weights, and Unrolling files directory

 ### particles
 Includes the ground truth targets trajectories , created according to [2] ([3] trajectories are created on the fly), the 10,000 testing trajectories of the paper.